integr8ly/walkthroughs/steelthread-0/walkthrough.md

 frontend-nodejs-aad7: Connected to AMQP messaging service at messaging.enmasse-eval.svc:5672
 ```

+This is how we know it has connected to the AMQP service succesfully.

 # Setup Enmasse connection in Fuse Ignite

 Back in your ```evals``` project, You will see a binding and a binding secret as part of the Enmaase provisioned service.
 There is an option to view this secret.
 Click on view and click on reveal.
 Take note of the following values